RuedigerVoigt/exoskeleton/README.md

 # Exoskeleton

-For my dissertation I download hundreds of thousands of documents and feed them into a ML system.
-Using a 1 Gbit/s connection is helpful, but carries the risk to run a involuntary denial-of-service attack on the servers that provide the documents.

-That creates a need for a crawler / scraper that avoids too high loads on the connection, but runs permanently and fault tolerant to ultimately download all files.
+For my dissertation I downloaded hundreds of thousands of documents and feed them into a machine learning pipeline.
+Using a high-speed-connection is helpful but carries the risk to run an involuntary denial-of-service attack on the servers that provide those documents.
+This creates a need for a crawler / scraper that avoids too high loads on the connection and instead runs permanently and fault tolerant to ultimately download all files.

-Exoskeleton is a python framework that aims for that goal.
-It has five main functionalities:
+Exoskeleton is a python framework that aims to help you a similar bot.
+Main functionalities are:
-* Managing a download queue within a SQL database.
+* Managing a download queue within a MariaDB database.
-* Working through that queue by downloading files to disk and page source code into a database table.
 * Avoid processing the same URL more than once.
+* Working through that queue by either
+    * downloading files to disk,
+    * storing the page source code into a database table,
+    * or making PDF-copies of webpages.
+* Managing already downloaded files:
+    * Storing multiple versions of a specific file.
     * Assigning labels to downloads, so they can be found and grouped easily.
 * Sending progress reports to the admin.

 To analyze the content of a page I recommend the [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/ "beautiful soup project homepage") package.